Where can I find nutritional information?

-Yes, but only if you select the "In-Store" payment method and then have your card swiped, your digital barcode scanned, or provide your mobile number at the time of pick-up.
+Yes, but only if you select the “In-Store” payment method; then at the time of pick-up have your card swiped, your digital barcode scanned, or provide you mobile number, as you would with any transaction.

 No. Since your payment is indirect with delivery partners and not in-restaurant, we’re unable to swipe/scan your card.

 Yes.
 If you happen to be ordering for a large group, you can also earn Chiptopia credit for yourself that day.
 But even if you’re ordering 20 Burritos by the Box, or Catering for 200, it’s only going to count as a single purchase for that day.

 Nope.
 Status resets at the beginning of each month.
 You must achieve your status again each of the three months during CHIPTOPIA SUMMER REWARDS if you are looking to score a Bonus Reward at the end of the promotion.
 For example, if you achieve MEDIUM status in July, you’ll need to start over in August and and first earn MILD and then earn MEDIUM, just like you did in July.
 Then do the same in September.

 That would be amazing, but no. Each month, your purchases reset to zero for that month.
 For example, if you have 15 visits in July, even though only 11 were needed to achieve HOT STATUS, the four extra visits will not count toward August.
 But it would still be amazing.

 Chiptopia rewards can only be redeemed in-restaurant.
 To redeem your reward, order the item you've earned and present your Chiptopia card to the cashier to swipe or scan at the register.
 Your reward will be automatically redeemed at the register.
 Easy peasy.